sakaicloud/build/ubuntu/README.md

 ---------------------------

-Let say you want to make a custom image with software that is beyond a stock Tsugi install.
+Let say you want to make a custom image with software that is beyond a stock Sakai install.
 You would be well served to break that setup into two phases:

 * Installation